 Since April of 2015, Caltrain has been performing work within the railroad right-of-way in Brisbane as part of the Advanced Signal System Project to upgrade the safety, performance, and operating efficiency of the Peninsula’s commuter rail system.

-On February 8 – February 12, Caltrain will be conducting safety tests on the corridor as part of the final phase of implementing the Advanced Signal System Project.
+On April 30-May 1 and May 3-6, Caltrain will be conducting safety tests on the corridor as part of the final phase of implementing the Advanced Signal System Project.
 To test the Advanced Signal System, including the roadway crossings, a test train will run through the corridor between 9:00 p.m. and 7:00 a.m.
 Tests are conducted at night to avoid disruption of most of regular train service and properly record the results.
 Neighbors may experience standard gate crossing noise and horns during this time and we apologize for any inconvenience this may cause.

 The Advanced Signal System, also called Communications Based Overlay Signal System (CBOSS) Positive Train Control (PTC) will equip the corridor with federally-mandated safety technology and increase system capacity to help accommodate future ridership demand.
 The Project will monitor and, if necessary, control train movement in the event of human error.
 This will increase safety by: